dglai/WSDM2022-Challenge/index.md

 * `start_time`: The starting timestamp in Unix Epoch
 * `end_time`: The ending timestamp in Unix Epoch

 We expect two files `output_A.csv` and `output_B.csv` representing your predictions on each test query.
 Each file should contain the same number of lines as the given input files.
-Each line should contain a single number: 1 if you predict that the edge connecting from node ID `src_id` to node ID `dst_id` with type `event_type` will be added to the graph at some time between `start_time` and `end_time` (inclusive of both endpoints), and 0 otherwise.
+Each line should contain a single number representing the predicted probability that the edge connecting from node ID `src_id` to node ID `dst_id` with type `event_type` will be added to the graph at some time between `start_time` and `end_time` (inclusive of both endpoints).

 It is guaranteed that the timestamps in the test set will be always later than the training set.
 This is to match a more realistic setting where one learns from the past and predicts the future.